markov00/concat-scss/README.md

 ## Ignore chunks of scss code example

-In your scss code, add the following comments, anything inbetween these comments will be excluded from the output
+In your scss code, add the following comments, anything in between these comments will be excluded from the output

 ```scss
 // concat-scss-ignore-start